Read this post to learn more about the odd creatures above • Visit my website for more about me and my books

 Did you know?

-Chemicals called anthocyanins are responsible for red or purple pigmentation in many other plants, including red cabbage, berries, grapes, and red fall foliage.
+Chemicals called anthocyanins are responsible for red or purple pigmentation in many plants, including red cabbage, berries, grapes, and red fall foliage.
 Anthocyanins change color with pH, and anthocyanins extracted from almost any red pigmented plant can be used to make a pH indicator.

 pH indicator color before (left) and after (right) blowing carbon dioxide bubbles into the liquid